2020 S Corp Election Deadline – Now Is the Time to Talk With Clients

 Here's a quick overview:

 An S Corporation is not a separate type of business entity but instead a special election that an LLC or corporation makes through the IRS.
-To become an S Corp, a corporation must file Form 2553 (Election by a Small Business Corporation).
-An LLC must first submit Form 8832 (Entity Classification Election) to identify it wants to be classified as a corporation for federal tax purposes and then file Form 2553.
+To become an S Corp, a corporation or LLC must file Form 2553 (Election by a Small Business Corporation).
 An S Corporation's corporate income, losses, deductions, and credits flow through to its shareholders (owners).
 The business doesn't pay taxes at the corporate rate on its profits, so S Corporations avoid the double taxation that applies to corporations that don't request S Corp election.